dstackai/dstack/docs/blog/posts/using-oss-llms-with-langchain-in-your-cloud.md

 LangChain makes it easier to use LLMs for app development, which is why many people want to use it.
-This tutorial shows how to use LangChain with OSS LLMs on your own cloud, using the example of building a chatbot with the Falcon LLM.
+This tutorial shows how to use LangChain with OSS LLMs on your own cloud, using the example of building a chatbot with Falcon.

 <!-- more -->

 ## Introduction

-LangChain is a powerful framework that extends the capabilities of LLMs using prompt templates, knowledge bases, and agents.
-It can be used with closed-source LLMs such as OpenAI, as well as with any other LLMs, including OSS LLMs or LLMs that you've fine-tuned using one of the OSS LLMs.
+It can be used with closed-source LLMs such as OpenAI, as well as with any other variations, including OSS LLMs or those fine-tuned based on OSS LLMs.

-Here's an example of using LangChain with a local LMM loaded from Hugging Face Hub.
+Here's an example of using LangChain with a local LLM loaded from Hugging Face Hub.

 ```python
 from langchain import PromptTemplate, LLMChain, HuggingFacePipeline